 Before I could talk about the impact mental images or their absence may have on the design process, I needed to find out how to talk about mental images in general.

 I conducted a series of experiments, which are presented in another article I wrote entitled Visualizing the Invisible, to explore different ways of discussing and depicting mental images.
 For one of those experiments, I created a set of cards that aim to inspire conversations about mental images.
 I tested them with small groups of design students.
-During these test, it became apparent right away that there was a correlation between my participants’ way of thinking and visualizing and the design discipline they specialize in.
+During these tests, it became apparent right away that there was a correlation between my participants’ way of thinking and visualizing and the design discipline they specialize in.

 All of my participants have a background in design, coming from the same course of study.
 However, most of them specialize in different fields.
 A few participants focus their work on film and photography.
 They described their mental images using words like “camera angle”, “camera movement”, “setting”, “perspective”, and “studio”.
 They sometimes compared the process of modifying the images in their mind to editing images in photo editing software: